-Is software running on a medical device considered as a medical device accessory?
+Is software running on a medical device seen as a medical device accessory?

 Software is considered as a medical device accessory when it can be treated as an addition to some kind of configuration.
 If software serves a specific medical procedure, or a specific functionality of a medical device, for example, a web app used for configuration of such a device, then this software can but doesn’t have to be, considered as a medical device accessory.